hlathery/Virtual-Ecosystem/docs/APISpec.md

 ```

 ### 1.2.
 Create villager - `/villager` (POST)
-Creates a new villager, unassigned
+Creates a new villager, unassigned, with nourishment (0-100)

 **Request:**
 ```json